fengelz/wp-theme-blank/README.md

-# wp-theme-blank
+# reactive-templates
-A blank wordpress theme
+A template setup with react, to output a classic web setup